GSA/piv-guides/pages/template.md

 {% include alert-success.html heading = "Important Success Title!" content="Important success text." %}

-This text will appear as a **success flag**, which is a greeb banner on the website.
+This text will appear as a **success flag**, which is a green banner on the website.
 Success flags are used to let the user know they succeeded when carrying out a step or action.

 ### Links to Other Documents